Singleballtheory/pig-dice/README.md

 Dice function:

-"it should create a random number between 1 and 6"
+test: "it should create a random number between 1 and 6"
+code:
+dice()
+expected output: a random number between 1 and 6

 "it should recognize 1, and return 0"